 If you use Neovim, the highlighting is set by default.

 :noh in normal mode will clear this highlight you tried to get rid of by trying (almost) every button on your keyboard.
 You know, like when you tried to quit Vim the first time.

-Since you don’t really want to type this command each time you do a search, you can map a key to this command in your vimrc as follows:
+Since you don’t really want to type this command each time you do a search, you can map a key to this command in your vimrc.
+Personally, I use the following mapping:

 map <esc> :noh<cr>.